- How to Price Your Venue: Simple Pricing Methodology

 The simple method will be to identify the costs associated in running the venue.
 List all expenses and determine which one you can pass on to the customers.
 Only use the costs you need to absorb and then add the margin.

 If you are familiar with accounting, you might also be familiar with depreciation.
-Usually, depreciation is considered as part of your direct cost.
-This might be a bit of a stretch, but you can determine the cost of your building (but not your land because land is not depreciated) and divide that by 20 years, then by 365 days and then by the hours your venue is going to be rented.
-For example:
+Usually, depreciation is considered a part of your direct cost.
+This might be a bit of a stretch, but you can determine the cost of your building (but not your land because the land is not depreciated) and divide that by 20 years, then by 365 days and then by the hours your venue is going to be rented.

-Insight: Do note that I am using straight line depreciation method here and there are other depreciation methods such as sum of years or double declining method.
+Insight: Do note that I am using the straight-line depreciation method here, and there are other depreciation methods, such as the sum of years or the double declining method.

-Disclaimer: I am not an accountant, do consult with professional accountant to be more exact.
+Disclaimer: Please consult with a professional accountant, to be more exact.

 The next question is how big of a margin you should consider.
-There are several factors that could determine the answer to this:
+Several factors could determine the answer to this:

-a) check out the publicly listed companies.
-Ok, this approach sounds so serious but this is a good exercise.
-You could check out the gross margin of publicly listed companies that have rental business, calculate the average or median and use it as a benchmark;
+- Check out the publicly listed companies.
+Ok, this approach sounds so serious, but this is good exercise.
+You could check out the gross margin of publicly listed companies that have a rental business, calculate the average or median and use it as a benchmark;

-b) how bad do you want the business?
-When you want it bad, then you can take lower margin.
-Yet, when business is good, margin could improve as well;
+- How badly do you want the business?
+When you want it badly, then you can take a lower margin.
+Yet, when business is good, the margin could improve as well;

 2. Opportunity Cost

-If your venue is serving food and/or drinks, you can use this as minimum spending for the event too.
-As such, you might not be subject to the rental income tax as the revenue you receive is from sale of food and/or drinks.
-Your revenue will be subject to corporate income tax after deducted by your expenses.
+If your venue serves food and/or drinks, you can use this as minimum spending for the event.
+As such, you might not be subject to the rental income tax as the revenue you receive is from selling food and/or drinks.
+Your revenue will be subject to corporate income tax after deducted from your expenses.

 There are a lot of assumptions you need to put in this kind of calculation.
-This will also force you to think about occupation rate, average time spent, and average check, if you haven’t thought about it.
+This will also force you to consider occupation rate, average time spent, and average check if you haven’t considered it.
 Yet, this kind of exercise is useful for your business.

 3. Relative Pricing

 In valuation, we use fundamental valuation and relative valuation.
-You might have generated the pricing using fundamental approach, like the above-mentioned approaches, but you might want to check how your pricing compared to others and compared to recent transactions.
+You might have generated the pricing using a fundamental approach, like the above-mentioned approaches.
+Still, you might want to check how your pricing compared to others and compared to recent transactions.

 It is wise to research how others price their venues, especially when you have many competitors in the surrounding area.
-Your future customer could walk away and rent the space next door if they are price sensitive and they find out that you are a tad more expensive.
-The downside of this methodology is, in general, no 2 venues are exactly the same.
-Hence, you could come up with a handful of excuses on why your pricing point should not be the same as your neighbor.
-All is fair, as long as you know how to justify it.
+Your future customer could walk away and rent the space next door if they are price sensitive and find out you are a tad more expensive.
+The downside of this methodology is that no two venues are exactly the same.
+Hence, you could devise a handful of excuses for why your pricing point should not be the same as your neighbour's.
+All is fair as long as you know how to justify it.
 For instance:

-· Your rental price includes equipment such as projector, screen, sound system, and microphone; or
+- Your rental price includes equipment such as a projector, screen, sound system, and microphone; or

-If you don’t, again, do your research on the neighborhood offering price.
+If you don’t, again, do your research on the neighbourhood offering price.
 This could be a good starting point.

-We are aware that each of the above-mentioned methodology could yield different price.
+We are aware that each of the above-mentioned methodologies could yield different prices.
 Then, which one should you choose?
-You can calculate simple average of the three.
+You can calculate a simple average of the three.

-Or, you can also do weighted average and add more weight on method you like best.
-Still, at the end of the day, it boils down on Point #1b: how bad you want the business.
+Or, you can also do a weighted average and add more weight to the method you like best.
+Still, at the end of the day, it boils down to how badly you want the business.
 I’ll leave you at that.